rajnishsubedi0/postgres_upload_image/README.md

 ```
 Now image has been uploaded to the database

-# Fetching imamge from postgres
+# Fetching image from postgres
 * To fetch data from database enter following command
 ```
 curl -X GET http://127.0.0.1:8080/upload --output output.jpg